Epaltechs/hello-rails-backend/README.md

-# hello-rails-backend
+# Hello-Rails-Backend
-> This is a hello rails backend built in synergy with [Hello-react-frontend](https://github.com/Epaltechs/hello-react-frontend.git)
+> This is a hello rails backend built in synergy with [hello-react-frontend](https://github.com/Epaltechs/hello-react-frontend.git)

 ## Built With